Catriona-Miller/SFARI_paper_clone/README.md

+**DeepAutism-ChiSquare.ipynb** is the cloned notebook from Wang et al.
-SFARI_paper_CNN is a replication of the key parts of the notebook from Wang (cloned notebook - DeepAutism-ChiSquare.ipynb) as well as figure generation for the letter to editor.
+**SFARI_paper_CNN.ipynb** is a replication of key parts of this notebook as well as figure generation for the letter to editor.
-Wang_Avillach_Code_Reproduce produces histograms of accuracy results both with and without the shuffle function.
+**Wang_Avillach_Code_Reproduce.ipynb** produces histograms of accuracy results both with and without the shuffle function.